lizardking/SolarEdge.net/README.md

 * __SolarEdgeFullData__ has properties for all data points that can be received from the inverter and from the meter.
 * __SolarEdgeBaseData__ has only a small subset of properties containing only the most important data.

-The data classes are fully decorated with _Category_, _DisplayName_, _Description_ and _TypeConverter_ attributes for easy use in controls (e.g. propertygrid control) or frameworks supporting them.
+The data classes are fully decorated with _Category_, _DisplayName_, _Description_ and _TypeConverter_ attributes for easy use in controls (e.g. propertygrid control) or other frameworks supporting them.
 In addition the data classes are also decorated with the _DataContract_ and _DataMember_ attributes so they can be used in WCF (windows communication foundation).

 SolarEdgeDataFetcher